cqfd/monastic.io/_posts/2011-04-20-some-fun-with-recursion.markdown

 languages, maybe a little physics.

-I've [submitted]() this to Hacker News, so please let me know if anything is unclear, mistaken, or hideously inefficient--I'm mostly self-taught and haven't really thought much about performance yet.
+I've [submitted]() this to Hacker News, so please let me know if anything is unclear, mistaken, or hideously inefficient---I'm mostly self-taught and haven't really thought much about performance yet.